jcinis/pilapse/README.txt

-# BCam
+# PI Lapse

-Simple camera app that can be configured to take photos at whatever increment you like and uploads to an s3 bucket.
+Simple timelapse application for rasperry pi camera that uploads to an s3 bucket and allows for configurable image size and time intervals.

-## Todo
-- configurable increment for taking photos.
-- separate processes for taking photos and uploading to allow for network outages.